iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-one.md

 {% single_image path: assets/images/how-to-plan-a-garden/zones.png alt: "Map of our lot with zones marked out", caption: "Our lot mapped with micro-scale zone designations." %}

-The "back nine", for example, is far enough from the house that most hoses don't reach.
+The back of the lot, for example, is far enough from the house that most hoses don't reach.
 This means it's a nuisance to water it, and therefore it will not be watered very often.
 We also don't pass through that area on the way to or from anywhere else, and we don't spend time in that area to relax or work.
 When planning what to do with it, I looked specifically for things that were resilient and largely self-sufficient.
-While that area was a potential site for the vegetable garden in terms of size and sun, I knew relatively high-maintenance vegetables were something that should go in a closer "zone" if possible.
+While that area was a potential site for the vegetable garden in terms of size and sun, I knew relatively high-maintenance vegetables were something that should go in a closer zone if possible.

 The strip between the alley and garage is even further out, zone-wise.
 Not only is it far from the house, it's completely out of sight from almost everywhere in the house and yard.